HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 8.3.0 </span> Level 1 Implementation - Digoxin + Cyclosporine Knowledge Artifact (semi-structured)

 Figure 7 shows how a PDDI CDS implementer would implement the Digoxin + Cyclosporine PDDI knowledge artifact using the CDS Hooks `medication-prescribe` hook.
 The figure shows the CDS Service processes the PDDI CDS logic after receiving a `medication-prescribe` request.
-The decision tree shown in Figure 7 includes warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
-After processing the CDS Hooks `medication-prescribe`, the CDS service MUST return CDS Hooks Cards that MAY include actions with and associated FHIR resources.
+Figure 7 progresses through the decision tree and includes warning indicators (i.e., green, orange, red) and contextual factors that may be presented to the clinician.
+Figure 8 builds on this artifact and provides a display of Cards example.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 7: Level 1 Digoxin + Cyclosporine logic </strong></figcaption>